sa-qib/CLI-Auth-Todo-list/README.md

 ## License
 MyTodo is released under the MIT License.
-See the [LICENSE](https://github.com/yourusername/mytodo/blob/main/LICENSE) for details.

 **Contact and Support**